Reliable and accurate characterisation of photovoltaic devices

 |Multiple Pixels Solar Lifetime Measurement||No||No||Yes|

 Please note that a solar simulator (not included) is needed to obtain standard efficiency measurements.
-Ossila does not currently supply solar simulators.
+The Ossila Solar Simulator is launching soon, contact us to register your interest, to be among the first to receive the unit.

 Getting Started with the Ossila Solar Cell I-V Test System